-FISCAL YEAR 2018 PERFORMANCE
+FISCAL YEAR 2019 PERFORMANCE

-Following the strong performance delivered in fiscal year 2017, the Company's Board of Directors and the management team entered fiscal year 2018 with expectations that the momentum from the favorable secular growth trends from the Company's key growth engines would contribute to a record financial performance for fiscal year 2018 and increased total shareholder return ("TSR").
-Accordingly, the Company's annual operating plan for fiscal year 2018, which formed the basis for the Company's fiscal year 2018 annual incentive plan as described below, reflected a significant increase in non-GAAP net revenues and even greater increase in non-GAAP operating income (as defined below) over fiscal year 2017 levels.
-In particular, the level of non-GAAP operating income required in fiscal year 2018 for our NEOs to earn their target annual cash incentive for the year was approximately 45% greater than the target non-GAAP operating income performance level for our annual incentive plan in fiscal year 2017, and approximately 29% greater than our actual performance against that metric in fiscal year 2017.
+Following the strong performance delivered in fiscal year 2018, the Company's Board of Directors and the management team entered fiscal year 2019 with expectations that the momentum from the secular growth trends, led by the Company's three key growth engines in the Internet of Things ("IoT"), datacenter and mobile markets, would contribute to a record financial performance for fiscal year 2019 and an associated increased total stockholder return ("TSR").
+Accordingly, the Company's annual operating plan for fiscal year 2019, which formed the basis for the Company's fiscal year 2019 annual incentive plan as described below, reflected a significant increase in net sales and an even greater increase in non-GAAP operating income (as defined below) over fiscal year 2018 levels.
+In particular, the level of non-GAAP operating income required in fiscal year 2019 for our NEOs to earn their target annual cash incentive for the year was approximately 25% greater than the target non-GAAP operating income performance level for our annual incentive plan in fiscal year 2018, and approximately 24% greater than our actual performance against that metric in fiscal year 2018.
+The Compensation Committee considered the Company's annual operating plan for fiscal year 2019 to be aggressive and would require superior performance to achieve.

-Actual non-GAAP net revenue and non-GAAP operating income performance for fiscal year 2018 exceeded the annual business plan and resulted in a new record annual financial performance.
-Following the release of our fourth quarter and full year results on March 14, 2018, the Company's common stock price appreciated significantly.
-We believe that the market reaction to our full year results is indicative of our strong performance during the year, including progress in establishing leadership market positions in the Internet of Things ("IoT"), 100 Gbps and the emerging 400 Gbps Datacenter and Mobility markets.
-We expect these markets to grow rapidly over the next few years and we believe the Company is well positioned to take advantage of this growth and deliver long-term shareholder value.
-The worldwide adoption of the Company's LoRa® devices and wireless radio frequency ("RF") technology for low power wide-area networks ("LPWAN") targeting the exciting IoT market delivered strong growth for the year and is becoming accepted as the de facto standard for LPWAN applications.
-In addition, the Company's strong portfolio of high speed connectivity optical platforms continues to gain momentum in penetrating hyper-scale datacenter customers.
-The Company also benefited from favorable secular trends in the mobile smartphone segment where it increased content in smartphone customers and has become an established leader in providing high-end protection platforms.
+Actual net sales and non-GAAP operating income performance for fiscal year 2019 were slightly less than the Company's annual business plan, coming in at 97.5% and 93.5%, respectively.
+However, the Company achieved new record net sales and non-GAAP earnings per diluted share results for fiscal year 2019.
+We believe that the market reaction to our full year results is indicative of our solid performance during fiscal year 2019, including strong progress in establishing leadership market positions in the IoT, 100 Gbps and the emerging 200 Gbps and 400 Gbps datacenter and mobile markets.
+We expect these markets to continue to grow over the next few years and we believe the Company is established and well positioned to take advantage of this growth and deliver long-term stockholder value.
+The worldwide adoption of the Company's LoRa® devices and wireless radio frequency ("RF") technology for low power wide-area networks ("LPWAN") targeting the exciting IoT market, once again delivered strong growth for the year and continues to become the de facto standard for LPWAN applications.
+In addition, the Company's strong portfolio of high speed connectivity optical platforms continued its momentum at Cloud and hyper-scale datacenter customers.
+The Company also benefited from the further build out of the PON market and early roll-outs of 5G in China and favorable secular trends in the mobile segment where the Company increased content at smartphone customers with its proximity sensing and high-end protection platforms.